zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

     the set do:
     1. For each element (name or name/IP pair) in the set do:
        1. If the name in the element is [In-Domain] then do:
-          1. If element is a name and not a name/IP pair then add the name server IP address and the name to the *Missing Glue* set.
+          1. If element is a name and not a name/IP pair then add the parent name server IP address and the name to the *Missing Glue* set.
           2. Add the element (name or name/IP pair) to the *Delegation ID NS* set.
              1. Do not create duplicates in the set.